 Hang baskets on walls near stairs.

-The next tip is to hang baskets on walls near stairs, so they have a place to hold items to remember to bring them up the steps.
+The next tip is to hang baskets on walls near stairs so they have a place to hold items, and remember to bring them up the steps.
 Here is a great hanging basket from Amazon that you can hang at the bottom and the top of the stairs:

 Please note these are affiliate links through Amazon, and at no additional cost, I will earn an affiliate commission if you click through and decide to make a purchase.